 Visit the CUNY Website for more information about dormitories

 The Department of Homeless Services (DHS) tailors services to a variety of different populations of clients in New York City.
-DHS provides temporary emergency shelter to Single Adult and Single Female as well as families.
+DHS provides temporary emergency shelter to Single Adults and Single Females as well as families.
 Before any New Yorker can enter a shelter, they must first apply at the intake center that is designated below based on gender.

 New York City Homeless Shelter Intake for Single Adults